Winchester College football

-A match between Commoners (red stripe) and Old Tutor's Houses (brown stripe) begins with a hot (scrum) on the halfway line.
+A match between Commoners (red stripe) and Old Tutor's Houses (brown stripe) in Meads begins with a hot (scrum) on the halfway line.
 Supporters watch from behind ropes (rope with blue posts) and a safety net.

 Winchester College football, also known as Winkies, is a code of football played at Winchester College in Hampshire, England.
 Its rules make it somewhat resemble rugby football but with a round football and little handling of the ball.
 It was once played in South Africa, but is now restricted to the community directly connected to Winchester College.
 The game's season is during the spring term from January to March, the second term of the academic year.
 It developed from an unstructured street game of the 17th century into a standardised sport by the early 19th century.
 This was first played on the top of St. Catherine's Hill with a line of junior boys down each side to keep the ball from rolling away.
-The game was moved to the College's playing fields, and the lines of boys were replaced with netting.
+The game was moved to the college's playing fields, and the lines of boys were replaced with netting.
 The main game has teams of 15, but in smaller competitions the teams may be of 10 or 6 players.